rtp-aws/devpost_aws_disaster_response/README.md

 #### TOLL540 and Apex BBQ Rd

-Shows roadway with wide shoulder and hi res
+Shows roadway with wide shoulder and hi res.
+If the camera was angled down some it could be awesome.

 ![img](https://tims.ncdot.gov/TIMS/cameras/viewimage.ashx?id=Toll540_Apex-BBQ.JPG&t=1642095317555)